Schwarzkopf-Henkal/Chat-Room-Lite/README.md

 use command `/tag <Tag Info.> <Tag Color>` to set your tag, and `/untag` to reset it.

+use command `/theme <Theme Name>` to set the theme.
+You can put your own themes under `./Client/themes` folder.
+You can also modify the theme list and theme icon at `ThemeL` and `ThemeI` in `./Client/index.html`.
+The default theme list is `["DefaultLight", "DefaultDark"]`.

 You can use `Ctrl+Shift+A` or click the icon below the input box to change input mode.
 Two input modes are provided:

 1. Single Line Mode - You can send messages in a fast speed.
 Use `Enter` to send message.